End of the Year Activities and Lesson Plans

 - Class Awards Grades Any

 Need some creative award for the end of the year?
 Get creative!
 Make up some fun and unique awards for your students.
 Find something unique about each child and recognize them for that unique quality.
 You can purchase award certificates at your local teacher supply or copy stores.
 You may also want to create them yourself on a PC.
 Including a photograph of the child somewhere on the award would be another neat touch.
-Here is a fun website where you can make your award!
-KidBibs
+Here some fun websites where you can make your award!
+Award Maker 1, Award Maker 2

 Submitted by: Jennifer teach@email-removed